Help with international payments

 - Currency type and amount;

 Insufficient information is often the reason for a returned payment.
-How to fix it:
+This is how to fix it:

 Checklist: